XPanniX/MotioninJoyOffline/README.md

 ## Disclaimer:
-This is not the official Motioninjoy Version!
+This is **not the official MotioninJoy Repository**!
 This version acts as an replacement for the official version which seems to not be maintained anymore and requires a connection to a now offline website (which makes it unusable).
-I am not the creator of this software or the drivers!
+**I am not the creator of this software or the drivers!**
 This repository is just a place to host them and give unsage instructions.

 ## How to use: